blazejdolicki/nlp2-language-emergence/README.md

-# Visual concepts pressure in language emergence
+# Image classification pressures in language emergence
-This repository contains PyTorch code for the short paper "Visual concepts pressure in language emergence".
+This repository contains PyTorch code for the short paper "Image classification pressures in language emergence".

 ## Installation
 Create a new conda environment with Python 3.7 and activate it.